samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_2/question_3/Readme.md

+# Questão 3

-3. Recall the example involving cache reads of a two-dimensional array (page 22).
+Recall the example involving cache reads of a two-dimensional array (page 22).
 How does a larger matrix and a larger cache affect the performance of the two pairs of nested loops?
 What happens if MAX = 8 and the cache can store four lines ?
 How many misses occur in the reads of A in the first pair of nested loops ?
 How many misses occur in the second pair ?